UoB-COMSM0166/2026-group-27/README.md

 **- Acceptance Criteria**
 * Given the player progresses to higher levels
 * When a new level begins
-* Then environmental difficulty increases (examples: reduced visibility, more obstacles)
+* Then environmental difficulty increases (such as reduced visibility and more obstacles)
 * And enemies become more challenging
 * And the player must avoid or overcome threats to progress